drjole/arch/README.md

 # Installation Guide

+The installation scripts are not idempotent and therefore produce different results if executed multiple times.

 ## Obtain the Arch ISO

 Download the Arch Linux ISO using the instructions from the [download page](https://archlinux.org/download/).